antonlydell/Pandemy/docs/source/user_guide/sqlite.rst

 is used to replace placeholders within a parametrized SQL statement.
 The purpose of this method is to handle the case of a parametrized query using an *IN* clause with a variable number of arguments.
 The IN clause recieves a single placeholder initially which can later be replaced by the correct amount of placeholders once this is determined.
-The method can of course be used to replace any placeholder within an SQL statement.
+The method can of course be used to replace any placeholder within a SQL statement.

 The method takes the SQL statement and a single or a sequence of :data:`Placeholder <pandemy.Placeholder>` namedtuple.
 It returns the SQL statement with replaced placeholders and a dictionary called ``params``.